apiflask/apiflask/docs/api-docs.md

 - `SWAGGER_UI_STANDALONE_PRESET_JS`

 For local resources, you can pass a relative URL.
-For example, if you want to host the Redoc standalone JavaScript file from local file, follow the following steps:
+For example, if you want to host the Redoc standalone JavaScript file from a local file, follow the following steps:

 Manual download file: